 Real-world example: a single applicant entering a nursing facility

-To make the mechanics concrete, consider Helen, age 79, who is entering a Cleveland-area nursing facility in 2026.
-Helen receives:
+To make the mechanics concrete, consider Helen, age 79, a hypothetical applicant entering a Cleveland-area nursing facility in 2026.
+Her monthly income:

 Helen's gross income exceeds the 2026 SIL of $2,982 by $818, so she needs a Miller Trust.
 She and her daughter Karen (the proposed trustee) engage an Ohio elder-law attorney who drafts the trust using template language compliant with OAC 5160:1-6-03.2.
 The attorney also reviews Helen's 60-month lookback for any countable transfers and confirms that her asset position satisfies the $2,000 resource limit (her remaining $1,800 in checking is below the limit; her home is exempt while she has intent to return).